RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

 arrowp Breakout.hs > BreakoutNA.hs
 ```

-I choose the name PongNA.hs for "Pong no arrows".
+I choose the name BreakoutNA.hs for "Breakout no arrows".
 For some reason I also can not get vector space to compile with UHC.
 Luckily we have not used much of vector space, only the ^+^ operator.
 So edit PongNA.hs and replace the line

 ```haskell